MiguVT/misc-tools/ImmortalWRT/README.md

+> ⚠️ DEPRECATED: I moved to Snapshot OpenWRT (More stability, full open-source)

 # ImmortalWrt BPI‑R4 Build

 This is how I build a custom ImmortalWrt image for the Banana Pi BPI‑R4 on Arch/CachyOS.